Atheris squamigera: Reproduction in the wild

 In the wild Atheris squamigeras begin reproducing once they reach sexual maturity at 42 months for females, and at 24 months for males respectively.
 Reproduction takes place once annually, most often during the wet season.
 A. squamigera is viviparous, and a single successful pairing can produce up to 19 neonates, although the average is 7–9.
 The female A. squamigera carries her young internally during a gestation period of two months.
 Following birth, the neonates are abandoned by the mother as they are born venomous and entirely self sufficient.

 Diet and hunting

 The diet of Atheris squamigera consists primarily of small mammals, although cases of cannibalism within the species have been documented.

 A. squamigera is a nocturnal hunter and its coloring allows it to blend in with its environment and ambush the small prey it feeds on.
 It is equipped with two front hollow fangs through which it injects its prey with hemotoxic venom rendering it defenseless.

 Common names

-Common names for Atheris squamigera include green bush viper, variable bush viper, leaf viper, common bush viper, bush viper, tree viper, Hallowell's green tree viper. and Yété in Mongo.
+Common names for Atheris squamigera include green bush viper, variable bush viper, leaf viper, common bush viper, bush viper, tree viper, Hallowell's green tree viper, and Yété in Mongo.
+Keepers and breeders of captive specimens commonly refer to the species simply as a "Squam."